 I recently tried the heavily promoted Topaz Sharpen AI product.
 I had previously tried a product by a different company called DXO that was supposed to be an improved RAW file processor, supposedly because it knew more about individual cameras and lenses than Photoshop.
 And because it used 'AI', or artificial intelligence.
 The product often processed RAW files differently than Photoshop, possibly with more noise removal.
 But overall I didn't buy the premise about the product, and didn't think it offered anything that couldn't be done with Photoshop.
 And I think they are using the term 'AI' very loosely.

 So for this reason I perhaps tried the Topaz Sharpen AI product later than I should have.
-I was mostly using Photoshop's "Smart Sharpen", which is not bad.
+I was mostly using Photoshop's "Smart Sharpen", which also combines noise removal and sharpening, and is not bad.
 I think in this day and age of low resolution internet photos, not many people are looking at the actual pixels of their photos.
 But I still do, and in fact it is the first thing I look at.
 If an image is not tack sharp, I throw it away, no matter how good it might look in a Facebook post.

 Sharpen AI can sharpen photos that are out of focus, have motion blur, have high ISO, were not focused well, or were taken with suboptimal equipment.
 You can select between 10 different sharpening modes, or let the application auto chose the best one.
 You can not specify a percentage level of sharpening.
-Noise removal is done with sharpening, and Sharpen AI always leaves you with a totally noiseless background (which you might find fake looking).
+Noise removal is done with sharpening, and Sharpen AI always leaves you with a totally noiseless background (which you might find fake looking, and there is an option to add the noise back).
 So you don't necessarily need the Topaz Noise Removal product, but if you are someone who uses high ISO's, you might have more options by separating the noise removal and sharpening functionality.

 Topaz Sharpen AI can be used standalone or inside Photoshop as a filter.
 For me the latter option is easiest.
 Sharpen AI seems to occasionally have problems with RAW files, so you should process your file first and convert it to a JPEG before passing it along.